How to Create SOR-Aligned Lesson Plans for 2nd & 3rd Grade Using Your Students’ Favorite Books

 You can grab our Lesson Planning Guides here to help you plan out your own SOR-aligned Authentic Literature Units!

-If you want to grab our 2nd & 3rd-grade Authentic Literature Connections - you can find them all (including Dingoes at Dinnertime, Upside Down Magic, Tonight on the Titanic, and more) in our 5-Core Components of Literacy Activity Library here!
+If you want to grab all of our 2nd & 3rd-grade Authentic Literature Connections - you can find them all (including Dingoes at Dinnertime, Tonight on the Titanic, I Survived the Japanese Tsunami, and more) in our 5-Core Components of Literacy Activity Library here!

 Check out the video below to learn more.